sm86/libra/language/stdlib/modules/doc/DiemAccount.md

 Add balances for <code>Token</code> to <code>new_account</code>.
 If <code>add_all_currencies</code> is true, then add for both token types.
-It is important that this be a private function.
-Otherwise, balances could be added to inappropriate accounts.
-See invariant, "Only reasonable accounts have currencies", below.

 <pre><code><b>fun</b> <a href="DiemAccount.md#0x1_DiemAccount_add_currencies_for_account">add_currencies_for_account</a>&lt;Token&gt;(new_account: &signer, add_all_currencies: bool)